frederic-perez/AmE-dictionary/data/dictionary.md

 __Draconian__ _adj_
 __draconian__ _adj_ :three: Extremely strict and severe.
 __draft__ _v_ :two::hammer: _Drafting the Defense Ministry’s basic policy._ _Pam spent some time drafting the latest e-mail._
+__drag (one’s) feet__ _idiom_ To move slowly and reluctantly because one does not want to do something. _We can’t be late for the dentist, so quit dragging your feet and get in the car!_
 __drag (someone) kicking and screaming__ _idiom_ To force someone to go somewhere or do something against their will, especially when they protest against it vehemently and/or at great length.
 __drag > in drag__ _n_ The clothing characteristic of one sex when worn by a member of the opposite sex: _an actor in drag._ _This memorable and controversial video [I want to break free] (which was banned by MTV in the U.S. until 1991) was a parody of UK soap opera Coronation Street.
 All of the band members dressed in drag._
 __drag queen__